PocketRelay/Server/README.md

 With **Pocket Relay** you can play Mass Effect 3 multiplayer offline by yourself, over LAN, or even over WAN as a public server

+View the website for information https://pocket-relay.pages.dev/

 ## 📌 EA / BioWare Notice

 The **Pocket Relay** software in all its forms are in no way or form supported, endorsed, or provided by BioWare or Electronic Arts.
+Mass Effect is a registered trademark of Bioware/EA International (Studio and Publishing), Ltd in the U.S. and/or other countries.
+All Mass Effect art, images, and lore are the sole property of Bioware/EA International (Studio and Publishing), Ltd and have been reproduced here in an effort to assist the Mass Effect player community.
+All other trademarks are the property of their respective owners.

 ## 📖 Starting your own server

 For guides check out the [Website (pocket-relay.pages.dev)](https://pocket-relay.pages.dev/) or refer directly to the [Server Setup Guide](https://pocket-relay.pages.dev/guide/server/)

-## 📦 Downloads
+## 📦 Direct Downloads

 Below is a table of the download links for the different platforms